 - Your individuality.

 For example, what if a relationship is struggling because a partner has depression?
 What if trust was broken due to misunderstandings that require their own healing process?
 What if there are external factors that have led to the development of these relationship challenges?

 Without discussing your unique relationship with you, there is no way to know what you need.
-So while I do employ some helpful Gottman interventions, I also believe that your relationship benefits best from knowing you, and determining what you specifically need to move forward.
+So while we do employ some helpful Gottman interventions, we also believe that your relationship benefits best from knowing you, and determining what you specifically need to move forward.

 This may be some aspects of Gottman therapy, or it may be something else, like CDEL.
 It depends on what works best for you as a couple.
-For more information about my Long Island couples counseling services, please call me today at (516) 732-0273.
+For more information about our Long Island couples counseling services, please call us today at (516) 732-0273.